Monday 31 March 1941

 |Dropping a Cookie bomb.|

 U-46 (Kptlt.
-Engelbert Endrass) torpedoes and sinks 8714 ton Swedish tanker Castor southeast of Greenland.
+Engelbert Endrass) torpedoes and sinks 8714-ton Swedish tanker Castor southeast of Greenland.
+The Castor is a lejdtrafiken, or blockade runner.
 There are 15 deaths.

 The German prize crews aboard Norwegian whalers Star XIX and XXIV scuttle their ships rather than allow them to fall into the hands of approaching Royal Navy warships.
 They were captured by German raider Pinguin early in the year.